Dynamics 365 CE/CRM/Dataverse

 UPSERT

 Using the UPSERT operation, you can either insert or update an existing record in one call.
-If the specified alternate key isn't matched, a new object record will be created.
+The following matching methods are supported to perform the lookup of the target system in order to determine whether it is a new record to be created or an existing record to be updated.

 • If the key is matched once, the existing object record is updated.